iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [5.10.0] 2024-04-04 =

+* Tweak - Enhanced the style to the sale price on the front end.
+* Language - 0 new strings added, 3 updated, 0 fuzzied, and 0 obsoleted

+= [5.9.4] 2024-03-25 =

+* Feature - Add the Series Pass email template.
+[ET-1854]
+* Tweak - Optimized the Orders page when WooCommerce is being used.
+[ET-2065]
+* Language - 0 new strings added, 11 updated, 0 fuzzied, and 0 obsoleted

+= [5.9.3] 2024-03-12 =

+* Fix - Prevent error from occurring when sorting the tickets meta box within the classic editor.
+[ET-1941]
+* Tweak - Refactored WooCommerce HPOS logic to speed up retrieving orders.
+[ETP-903]
+* Tweak - Hide attendee opt-out meta from the WooCommerce order details page.
+[ETP-880]
+* Security - Added filterable role access to the orders page (`tec_tickets_report_{$page_slug}_page_role_access`).
+[SVUL-1]
+* Language - 0 new strings added, 24 updated, 0 fuzzied, and 0 obsoleted

+= [5.9.2] 2024-02-19 =

+* Feature - Support per Event attendance for Series Pass Attendees for manual and app based check-ins.
+[ET-1936]
+* Language - 0 new strings added, 32 updated, 0 fuzzied, and 0 obsoleted

+= [5.9.1] 2024-02-06 =

+* Fix - Sort the attendees the same as they were entered for WooCommerce orders.
+[ETP-890]
+* Fix - Sort the attendees the same as they were entered for Easy Digital Download orders.
+[ETP-891]
+* Fix - Resolve edge case usages for Shortcode with Attendees Listing.
+* Fix - Update usage of `method_exists()` to comply with PHP 8.1 standards.
+[ET-1759]
+* Fix - Show re-send ticket email checkbox when updating attendee email on the My Tickets page.
+[ETP-893]
+* Tweak - Event Tickets Plus is now compatible with WooCommerce High-Performance Order Storage (HPOS).
+[ET-1914]
+* Tweak - Added filter: `tec_tickets_get_field_meta_for_attendee`.
+* Language - 2 new strings added, 21 updated, 0 fuzzied, and 0 obsoleted

+= [5.9.0] 2024-01-22 =

+* Version - Event Tickets Plus 5.9.0 is only compatible with Event Tickets 5.8.0 and higher.
+* Feature - Added support for Series Passes with QR Codes, Shared Capacity and Attendee Registration.
+* Tweak - Added filters: `tec_tickets_plus_woocommerce_order_event_details`, `tec_tickets_plus_editor_capacity_table_tickets`, `tec_tickets_plus_editor_capacity_table_tickets_by_type`, `tec_tickets_plus_editor_capacity_table_capacity_by_type`, `tec_tickets_plus_editor_capacity_table_total_capacity`, `tec_tickets_plus_editor_capacity_table_label_for_type`, `tec_tickets_plus_my_tickets_order_list_ticket_type_titles`
+* Language - 2 new strings added, 45 updated, 3 fuzzied, and 0 obsoleted

+= [5.8.1] 2023-12-13 =

+* Fix - QR codes should now work when using the legacy emails system.
+[GTRIA-1133]
+* Language - 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= [5.8.0] 2023-11-16 =

+* Version - Event Tickets Plus 5.8.0 is only compatible with Event Tickets 5.7.0 and higher.
+* Feature - Include all the features to have Wallet Plus compatibility into Event Tickets Plus.
+* Language - 3 new strings added, 57 updated, 1 fuzzied, and 29 obsoleted

+= [5.7.7] 2023-11-01 =

+* Feature - WooCommerce and Easy Digital Downloads Order report pages are updated with new design.
+[ET-1810]
+* Language - 0 new strings added, 8 updated, 0 fuzzied, and 6 obsoleted

+= [5.7.6] 2023-10-11 =

+* Version - Event Tickets Plus 5.7.6 is only compatible with Event Tickets 5.6.6 and higher.
+* Fix - Ticket property invalidation to ensure capacity, inventory and availability are correctly invalidated.
+[ET-1887]
+* Tweak - Make use of the QR Code library from Event Tickets to generate QR codes for tickets, instead of including one in Event Tickets Plus.
+[ETWP-29]
+* Language - 3 new strings added, 25 updated, 0 fuzzied, and 1 obsoleted

+= [5.7.5] 2023-09-13 =

+* Fix - Ensure that the attendee collection setting displays correctly when retrieving individual ticket.
+[ETP-873]
+* Fix - Checkout links formatting incorrectly in some themes.
+[ETP-867]
+* Fix - Prevent some button background styles from being overridden by theme editors.
+[ET-1815]
+* Tweak - Removed some deprecated filter_vars to avoid PHP 8.1 warnings.
+[ET-1800]
+* Tweak - Add `total_type_label` to list of Attendance Totals for use on the Attendees page.
+[ET-1842]
+* Language - 0 new strings added, 3 updated, 0 fuzzied, and 0 obsoleted

+= [5.7.4] 2023-08-16 =

+* Fix - Fixed displaying WooCommerce Ticket prices including tax or vat.
+[ETP-833]
+* Fix - Ensure the Attendees page displays correctly when accessed through the Events Manager.
+[ECP-1527]
+* Fix - Avoid duplication of manually created attendees for Easy Digital Downloads.
+[ETP-869]
+* Fix - Random fatal error occurring when using Elementor.
+[ET-1829]
+* Fix - Resolved an issue where deleting a WooCommerce ticket would result in an error.
+[ETP-870]
+* Fix - Fixed showing saved ARF values for checkbox as not selected while editing an attendee.
+[ETP-875]
+* Fix - Allowed filtering of Ticket Meta cookie name to fix conflict with Pantheon hosting [GTRIA-1024]
+* Tweak - Cache Tickets objects for performance improvements.
+[ET-1808]
+* Language - 0 new strings added, 25 updated, 0 fuzzied, and 0 obsoleted

+= [5.7.3] 2023-07-18 =

+* Tweak - Add going/not-going status while adding RSVP attendees manually.
+[ETP-706]
+* Tweak - Refactored CSS for Tickets Emails to better conform to email client CSS standards.
+[ETP-872]
+* Fix - The Attendee List will now be correctly displayed when the 'Show attendees list on event page' option is enabled within the classic editor.
+[ETP-623]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted

+= [5.7.2] 2023-06-29 =

+* Fix - Addressed an issue where the system would provide duplicate plugin names when encountering an invalid license key.
+[ET-1738]
+* Language - 0 new strings added, 24 updated, 0 fuzzied, and 0 obsoleted

+= [5.7.1] 2023-06-22 =

+* Version - Event Tickets Plus 5.7.1 is only compatible with Event Tickets 5.6.1 and higher.
+* Fix - Lock our container usage(s) to the new Service_Provider contract in tribe-common.
+This prevents conflicts and potential fatals with other plugins that use a di52 container.

+= [5.7.0.1] 2023-06-20 =

+* Fix - Resolved issues with Attendee Registration not being bound correctly on loading.
+[ET-1771]

+= [5.7.0] 2023-06-15 =

+* Feature - Introduction of Tickets Emails, the new and improved solution for managing Event Tickets related emails.
+* Tweak - Changed views: `v2/emails/template-parts/body/ticket/ar-fields`, `v2/emails/template-parts/body/ticket/ar-fields/data`, `v2/emails/template-parts/body/ticket/ar-fields/key`, `v2/emails/template-parts/body/ticket/ar-fields/value`, `v2/emails/template-parts/body/ticket/qr-image`, `v2/emails/template-parts/header/head/ar-styles`
+* Language - 9 new strings added, 18 updated, 3 fuzzied, and 2 obsoleted

 = [5.6.10] 2023-05-04 =

 * Fix - Resolved missing default IAC setting during Ticket CSV Import.
 [ETP-840]